-Orifices are provided for flow control purposes only.
+Orifices are provided for flow control purposes only; construction details of the flow control structures are provided on the plan sheets.
 Construction details of the flow control structures are provided on the plan sheets.
-A summary of facilities to serve this project is presented in Table 4.
+A summary of facilities to serve this project is presented in Table 3.